unnus/unnus/content/medical/healthcare-branding-the-compact-guide-2020-examples.md

 When your medical business has a brand culture of its own, staff are encouraged, invested and operational efficiency will soar up.
 Work becomes more thrilling and meaningful.
 Conversely, if the brand lacks culture, it disengages staff leading to a decreased productivity and your business values fizzle out before reaching your patients.

-{{% note "STATS" %}}[94% of executives ](https://www2.deloitte.com/content/dam/Deloitte/global/Documents/About-Deloitte/gx-core-beliefs-and-culture.pdf) believe that having a workplace culture is key to a thriving business.{{% /note %}}
+{{% note "STATS" %}} According to recent research, 94% of executives believe that having a workplace culture is key to a thriving business.{{% /note %}}

 ### **#5) Creates “brand preference” and skyrockets patient retention**